mac999/citygml_parser/README.md

 # CityGML Parser

 **CityGML 3.0** (Python version) parser for reading, writing, and converting CityGML files into JSON using Python.
 Since there is no suitable, easy-to-use, Python-based CityGML 3.0 parser available, I developed this.
 In the future, this parser is planned to be used to physically implement [ISO/TS 19166 BIM-GIS conceptual mapping](https://github.com/mac999/ISO19166-B2GM).
+In addition, if you need landxml parser (python version), refer to [landxml parser](https://github.com/mac999/landxml_parser).
 The parser function will be further updated.</br>
 <img src="https://github.com/mac999/citygml_parser/blob/main/docs/img12.png" height="250"></img>

 ## **🚀 Features**